cfpb/design-system/docs/pages/filterable-list-control-panels.md

 ---
-title: Filterable List Control Panels
+title: Filterable list control panels
 layout: variation
 section: patterns
-secondary_section: Layout options
 status: Released
 description: The filter control panel allows users to whittle down number of items in a list to help them focus in on a specific piece of content they may